Osintedx/Binary-Search/README.md

 - Parsing different types of input.
 - Generating reports based on search results.
 - Measuring the time taken for searches.
+- Serializing and deserializing data.
+- Collecting and reporting metrics.

 ## Files